jnsflint/monoweather/README.md

 ## Disclaimer

-This app is optimized for a Kindle 4 device (600x800, which is 600x740 for real).
+This app is optimized for a Kindle 4 device (600x800, which is 600x740 actually).

 ## Todo
 * Make this a real thing that works
   * Parse weather data
-  * Send weather data to client
   * Let client update themself
   * Update temparture values
   * Update images (svg)